meng-ucalgary/seng-637-assignment-2/Assignment2-ReportTemplate.md

 ## Introduction

-The objective of this assignment is to test five methods each of two classes - `org.jfree.data.Range` and `org.jfree.data.DataUtilities`.
+The objective of this assignment is to test five methods from two different classes - `org.jfree.data.Range` and `org.jfree.data.DataUtilities`.

 The `Range` class is best described as representing an immutable range of values.
-For the `Range` class, functions can be static methods or instance methods that performed on a range.
+For the `Range` class, functions can be static methods or instance methods that perform operations on a range.

 `DataUtilities`, on the other hand, provides a set of utility methods to be used in different data classes, with the exception of datasets.
-The methods from which `DataUtilities` class will be tested on involves parameter from two interfaces; `Values2D` and `KeyedValues`. `Values2D` is a general purpose interface for accessing a table of values whereas `KeyedValues` is an interface assisting the storage of an ordered list of key-value pairs.
+The methods in the `DataUtilities` class that will be tested involves parameters from two interfaces; `Values2D` and `KeyedValues`. `Values2D` is a general purpose interface for accessing a table of values whereas `KeyedValues` is an interface assisting the storage of an ordered list of key-value pairs.

 ## Video demo